 Take the rotor carefully off again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.

 In that position fasten the rotor carefully with the original nut.
+Don't forget the washer.

-Fasten the ignition coil on a convenient place, best at the holding clip of the ignition coil.
+Fasten the ignition coil and the regulator on a convenient place, best together at the holding clip of the ignition coil.
+Leave one of the mounting screws loose, you have to afix a ground cable here.